nightowlcasino/ERGOHACK-III-/ergoscript.md

  - The sufficiently large amount of minted LPs is used to reference the number of circulating LPs and thus give an accurate pool share proportion
  - There will be only one UTXO that contains LP tokens.
  - Division by 0 is impossible since a LP:OWL means there is always some circulating LP.
-All your files and folders are presented as a tree in the file explorer.
-You can switch from one to another by clicking a file in the tree.

 ## Custom Casino Games
 Night Owl allows for any game to be created and launched on the casino through community voting.
 To Design the liquidity pool contract (hereafter referred to as the house contract) to be compatible with custom games we present the following design:

 The House Contract is used to match player bets on the casino.
 The spending of this contract needs to be controlled.
 To allow any game to be developed on the platform the house contract's spending condition must be **customisable**.
 We have achieved this through the use of Game tokens.
 Every Game created on the platform will use the same game token.
 If a game token is present in a transaction, the house contracts funds can be spent.
-A game token is stored in a custom game contract that limits the spending of house contract funds as well as describing all the rules of the game (the creation of the contracts can be voted on by the community) If the conditions of a game token's guard box are met, a box is created that awaits a random number from the blockchain.
-Once this number has been generated, the winner of the game is calculated and paid accordingly.
+A game token is stored in a custom game contract that limits the spending of house contract funds as well as describing all the rules of the game.
+The creation of the contracts can be voted on by the community.

+To the existing LP spending paths, the House Contracts will have two additional spending paths.
+- One that allows the House Contract to be spend in a Casino game to match a player's bet.
+This spending path checks if the transaction contains a box with the Game NFT.
+(see casinoBet)
+- A second spending path allows payout winnings of the House Contract to be collected to a single box. (see collector)

 Full House Contract: